apache/manifoldcf-integration-solr-7.x/README.txt

 Replace <collection_name> with your core or collection name respectively.

-The default value of "__nosecurity__" is manadatory because the queries will be rewritten to use all of these 6 fields.
+The default value of "__nosecurity__" is mandatory because the queries will be rewritten to use all of these 6 fields.
 If a field is missing in the index then you will get no results for your search.